turkish-nlp-suite/Atis_Turkish/README.md

 # Atis_Turkish

 Re-annotate of [UD_Turkish_Atis](https://github.com/UniversalDependencies/UD_Turkish-Atis) with slots and intents.
 This treebank is a translation of the original [ATIS dataset](https://github.com/howl-anderson/ATIS_dataset).
+Hence Atis Turkish is an intent and entity detection dataset for Turkish.

 Intents and slots are extracted by transfer learning.
 For the explanation of the work I'll compile a paper soon.
 Here are the all intent names and slots, same with the original ATIS.